To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 On Campus users: To access this work if you are on campus please Select the Download button.

 Off Campus users: To access this work from off campus, please select the Off-Campus button and enter your Smith username and password when prompted.

 Non-Smith users: You may request this item through Interlibrary Loan at your own library.

 Group identity, Self-actualization (Psychology), Self-esteem, Social interaction-Psychological aspects, Self-perception, Self-verification, Self-enhancement, Self-affirmation, Social identity based motivation, Culture, Self-motives, Identification, Intergroup interaction

 Do we prefer an positive but enhancing remark than a negative but self-reflective criticism?
 How do this preference interfere our self-concept and social interactions?
 This study examines how self- motives: self-verification and self-enhancement cooperate, and compete in motivating people to engage in intergroup interactions.
 Results show that though negative but self-reflective feedbacks on ingroup identity threaten one's self-concept, it would not reduce the person's willingness to engage in social interaction if positive identity is assured at the same time.
 In general, individuals prefer those who share similar views about them than those who try to release them from their negative self-concept.
 In other words, people would like be known than to be adored.
 Besides, complex findings across identification, culture and gender indicate that people's self-motives in engaging in intergroup interaction are interfered by other aspects of their identity.

 Zhang, Jinghui, "Social identity theory and the compatibility of self-motives in intergroup context" (2012).
-Theses, Dissertations, and Projects.
-127.
+Honors Project, Smith College, Northampton, MA.